george-pov/YTSkedy/docs/api/http/calendar-events.md

   `timeZoneId`) and `scheduledStartUtc`, the same instant as a UTC ISO-8601 offset string.
 The UI list renders `scheduledStartUtc`; the create/edit form works in local time and zone.
+- `texts` is the event's stored snapshot.
+It carries enough field metadata for clients to display or edit the event without consulting the current setting.
 - A page past the end returns `200 OK` with `items` as `[]` and the real `totalCount`.
 No stored events returns `items` as `[]` with `totalCount` `0`.